MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/create-manage-model-driven-apps-using-code.md

 ---
-title: "Create and manage custom business apps using code (model-driven apps) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces"
+title: "Create and manage model-driven apps using code | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces"
-description: "Learn about how to create, manage, and publish business apps in Common Data Service for Apps using code.
-Dynamics 365 Common Data Service for Apps business apps are purpose built that provide a limited set of functionality that is relevant for a particular area of work." # 115-145 characters including spaces.
+description: "Learn about how to create, manage, and publish model-driven apps using code in PowerApps." # 115-145 characters including spaces.
 This abstract displays in the search result."
 keywords: ""
 ms.date: 08/01/2018
 ms.service: